KompasApp/kompasapp-public/README.md

 ## Back-End

-- First make a clone of this repo locally on your machine and create a seperate branched named your name.
+- First make a clone of this repo, cd into it.

 - Next create an express application server using the generator.
 ```